Rare May snowstorm pounds Iowa, Wisconsin and Minnesota

 Rosengarten said traveling was difficult as many roads throughout the area remain slick and covered by snow.

-More than half of the 54,000 Wisconsin and Minnesota customers who experienced power outages due to the storm had their services restored by Thursday afternoon, according to Xcel Energy (XEL.N).
+But more than half of the 54,000 Wisconsin and Minnesota customers who experienced power outages due to the storm had their services restored by Thursday afternoon, according to Xcel Energy.

 The National Weather Service has issued winter storm warnings from southeast Minnesota to northwest Wisconsin and weather advisories for eastern Colorado and the upper Midwest that will continue throughout Thursday.

-Total snow accumulation was expected to be 10 to 20 inches (25-50 cm) in the Rockies with up to 6 inches (15 cm) in the Denver area, the National Weather Service said.
-Between 2 and 6 inches (5-15 cm) of snow was predicted for portions of the central plains and the upper Midwest.
+Total snow accumulation was expected to be 10 to 20 inches in the Rockies with up to 6 inches in the Denver area, the National Weather Service said.
+Between 2 and 6 inches of snow was predicted for parts of the central plains and the upper Midwest.

-Weather service records show the latest that measurable snow has fallen in Amarillo occurred on May 7, 1917.

-Southeast of the system, more than 10 inches (25 cm) of rain fell in parts of south Mississippi and Alabama on Wednesday into Thursday, resulting in numerous rescues and evacuations as rising floodwaters encroached on homes and stranded cars in southeast Mississippi.
+Southeast of the system, more than 10 inches of rain fell in parts of Mississippi and Alabama on Wednesday into Thursday, and rising floodwaters encroached on homes and stranded cars in southeast Mississippi.

-Local news outlets reported that more than 50 people were in south Mississippi shelters due to flooding as of Thursday morning.

-Police rescued a woman stranded in her car who was transporting her young son to the hospital for lightening strike injuries on Wednesday night.
-The boy, local news channels said, had non life-threatening injuries.
+Police rescued a woman stranded in her car who was taking her young son to the hospital for lightening strike injuries on Wednesday night.
+The boy had non life-threatening injuries, local news channels said.

 On Thursday, a traffic stop in Vancleave, Mississippi turned into a rescue when the car of a woman pulled over for speeding slid over an embankment into high water, according to the Jackson County Sheriff's Department.